A Cubic Regularization Approach for Finding Local Minimax Points in Nonconvex Minimax Optimization: Introduction

 Minimax optimization (a.k.a.\! two-player sequential zero-sum games) is a popular modeling framework that has broad applications in modern machine learning, including game theory \cite{ferreira2012minimax}, generative adversarial networks \cite{goodfellow2014generative}, adversarial training \cite{Sinha2017CertifyingSD}, reinforcement learning \cite{qiu2020single,ho2016generative,MultiAgent_Jiaming}, etc. A standard minimax optimization problem is shown below, where $f$ is a smooth bivariate function.

 In the existing literature, many optimization algorithms have been developed to solve different types of minimax problems.
 Among them, a simple and popular algorithm is the gradient descent-ascent (GDA), which alternates between a gradient descent update on $x$ and a gradient ascent update on $y$ in each iteration.
 Specifically, the global convergence of GDA has been established for minimax problems under various types of global geometries, such as convex-concave-type geometry ($f$ is convex in $x$ and concave in $y$) \cite{nedic2009subgradient,du2019linear,mokhtari2020unified,zhang2020suboptimality}, bi-linear geometry \cite{neumann1928theorie,robinson1951iterative} and Polyak-{\L}ojasiewicz geometry \cite{nouiehed2019solving,yang2020global}, yet these geometries are not satisfied by general nonconvex minimax problems in modern machine learning applications.
-Recently, many studies proved the convergence of GDA in nonconvex minimax optimization for both nonconvex-concave problems \cite{lin2019gradient,nouiehed2019solving,xu2020unified} and nonconvex-strongly-concave problems \cite{lin2019gradient,xu2020unified,chen2021proximal}. {In these studies, it has been shown that GDA converges sublinearly to a stationary point where the gradient of an envelope-type function $\Phi(x):=\max_y f(x,y)$ vanishes.}
+Recently, many studies proved the convergence of GDA in nonconvex minimax optimization for both nonconvex-concave problems \cite{lin2019gradient,nouiehed2019solving,xu2023unified} and nonconvex-strongly-concave problems \cite{lin2019gradient,xu2023unified,chen2021proximal}.
+In these studies, it has been shown that GDA converges sublinearly to a stationary point where the gradient of an envelope-type function $\Phi(x):=\max_y f(x,y)$ vanishes.

-Although GDA can find stationary points in nonconvex minimax optimization, the stationary points may include candidate solutions that are far more sub-optimal than global minimax points.
-However, finding global minimax points is in general NP-hard \cite{jin2019local}.
-Recently, \cite{jin2019local} proposes a notion of local minimax point that is computationally tractable and is close to global minimax point.
-Specifically, a local minimax point $(x, y)$ is a stationary point that satisfies the following second-order non-degeneracy conditions (see \Cref{def: local} for the formal definition).
+Although GDA can find stationary points in nonconvex minimax optimization, the stationary points may include candidate solutions that are far more sub-optimal than global minimax points, \red{(e.g. saddle points of the envelope function $\Phi$) which are known to be the major challenge for training high-dimensional machine learning models \cite{Dauphin2014,Jin2017,Zhou2018}.} However, finding global minimax points is in general NP-hard \cite{jin2019local}.
+Recently, \cite{jin2019local} proposed a notion of local minimax point that is computationally tractable and is close to global minimax point \red{(see \Cref{def: local} for the formal definition)}.